culturedigitalskills/2024-360-digitisation/learners/setup.md

 ### Details

-For this lesson, you will need:
+For this resource, you will need:

 - Access to some paper and pen.

-- Install the software mentioned above on this page.
+- Install the software mentioned above.

 - Download the data sets included above.

 - Access to the [Culture Digital Skills Virtual Research Environment D4Science](https://services.d4science.org/group/culturedigitalskills) is also required.
 If you have not registered, it would be useful to do so before the lesson.
-For more information, see [instructions](https://universityofbrighton.github.io/2023-fair-multidimensional-media/virtual-research-environment.html#virtual-research-environments-vre)
+For more information, see [instructions](https://universityofbrighton.github.io/2023-fair-multidimensional-media/virtual-research-environment.html#virtual-research-environments-vre).

 :::::::::::::::::::::::::::::::::::::::::::::::::::